shankarprashadji/Library/README.md

   }
   ```

-   - `addBook(book)`: Users can utilize this method to add book.
-It then updates the localstorage and UI accordingly.
+   - `addBook(book)`: Users can utilize this method to add book, then updates the localstorage and UI accordingly.

 ```
 static removeBook(ISBN) {